Update, Sep. 2020:

-SASS’ Counseling Clinic offers free counseling services to sexual assault survivors as well as the partners, friends and family of survivors.
+SASS offers free counseling services to sexual assault survivors as well as the partners, friends, and family of survivors.
 Our counselor has experience in providing trauma-specific care to help survivors of sexual assault heal.
-To access SASS counseling services, please call our office at 541-484-9791 ex.
-315 to discuss services and possibly schedule an intake.

 If you are seeking to work through the fallout from a traumatic experience, our SASS counselor may be able to help.
-Counseling at SASS may include processing the actual trauma, or working on the remnants left from the trauma, such as boundary setting struggles, self-worth issues, how to manage emotions connected to our past, struggles with developing trust with others or forming intimate relationships, and much more.
+Counseling at SASS may include processing the trauma, or working on the remnants left from the trauma, such as managing emotions and reactions to situations, boundary setting struggles, self-worth issues, how to manage emotions connected to our past, struggles with developing trust with others or forming intimate relationships, and much more.

-If you are seeking support for the vicarious trauma experienced by being close to someone who was sexually assaulted, our SASS counselor may be able to help.
+In addition, if you are seeking support for the vicarious trauma experienced by being close to someone who was sexually assaulted, SASS may be able to help.

 Due to community needs, there are times when the use of a wait-list is necessary.
 When this happens, we will work with you to locate other counseling services within the community so you have options available, and we will notify you as soon as we have an opening.